forderud/RunInSandbox/README.md

 ## GrantAccess
 Command-line tool to make a file or path writable by AppContainers and low IL process.
 Useful for whitelisting specific folders that should not be subject to application sandboxing.

+It's also possible to use [icacls](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/icacls) for tweaking security settings.
+You can e.g. use `icacls.exe <path> /setintegritylevel Low` to make a file or folder writable from low IL process.

 ## RunElevatedNet
 C#/.Net sample code for launching an executable or COM class in an "elevated" process with admin privileges.
 The same functionality is also included in the RunInSandbox project.